jrandleman/EScheme/doc/objects.md

 - Special class and interface property:
   - `name`: the symbolic name of the class/interface
     - Only present if the class/interface is NOT anonymous!
-- All instance & static methods have the following variables automatically defined:
+- All methods have the following variables automatically defined:
   - `self` ; the polymorphic calling object
   - `super` ; the super object if exists, else #f
-- Bytecode-level instruction support for `(define obj.prop)` `(set! obj.prop)` syntax
+- Bytecode-level support for `(define obj.prop)` `(set! obj.prop)` syntax

 ---